Covid-19 information for international applicants and offer holders

 We will shortly be providing further information on this webpage about arriving on campus after the start of semester.

 What happens if I need to quarantine on arrival?
-Can the University help me with this – travel from airport/accommodation?
 How would this work?

 The University can confirm that if you have applied for University accommodation you will be able to quarantine in your room, and the University will support you during the 14 day period.
-If you intend to study in Bangor in September but have not yet applied for University accommodation, you are strongly advised to apply as soon as possible.
-You can submit your accommodation application here.
+We recommend that you apply to live in University accommodation as we have put a number of things in place to ensure that your home in Bangor is as safe as possible.

 Study related FAQs